After a long, strange trip, festivals are back—and New Jersey is ready to rock!

 Pro Tips: Registration is free.
 When signing up, be sure to note if you are bringing your dog.
 Those who do receive a free DogFest bandana for their pet. —GP

 When & Where: September 24; Liberty State Park, Jersey City

 The Scoop: The Water Lantern Festival—which is hosted in various cities throughout the country, including Jersey City this September—bills itself as a family-friendly event for people to “come together to create a peaceful, memorable experience” filled with “fun, happiness and hope.”
 It is inspired by ancient practices in Asia, and attendees are tasked with writing their hopes and dreams or letters to loved ones on the lanterns.
-Then, attendees release the lanterns and watch them drift softly into the water.
-In addition to the lanterns, live music and food are available on site for purchase.
+Attendees then release the lanterns and watch them drift softly into the water.
+Food will be available for purchase; there will also be live music.

 Pro Tip: Pack your own blankets and chairs to sit in the park and take in the beauty of the lanterns. —FS

 No one knows Jersey like we do.
 Sign up for one (or more!) of our newsletters here to get the best of where we live sent to your inbox.Click here to leave a comment